Hearth: Memorial to the Enslaved: Background

 The College of William and Mary was founded in 1693, and benefited from slave labor in various capacities.
 Historians discovered the names of over 100 people owned by college employees, students, and the college itself; the actual number of slaves was likely much higher.

 The three primary buildings on the college's Ancient Campus (also called "Historic Campus")—the Brafferton, Wren Building, and President's House—were constructed and maintained in part using enslaved labor.
 Slaves both made the bricks used in construction of the Wren Building and erected the building itself.

 Planning

 In 2009, the college began the Lemon Project, an effort to research how enslaved people lived and worked at the college throughout its history.
 In 2014, the Lemon Project's director, Jody Allen, along with instructor Ed Pease, asked students to submit proposals for a possible memorial to the enslaved.

 On August 28, 2018, the college launched an international competition to solicit ideas for the memorial.
 Over 80 entries were received.

-On April 26, 2019, school president Katherine Rowe announced the winning design.
+On April 26, 2019, Katherine Rowe, the president of William & Mary, announced the winning design for the memorial.
 Titled "Hearth" and designed by William Sendor, a William & Mary alumnus who graduated in 2011, the memorial would be made of brick and serve as a gathering spot.
 Some bricks would be inscribed with names of enslaved people.